Home / packaging

 • Retail-ready packaging: shelf-display format that doubles as transport pack (examples: pre-glued trays, shippers with removable lids).

-• E-commerce packaging: single-item shipping format designed for dimensional efficiency and drop resistance (examples: mailers with void-fill, tuck-top mail boxes).
+• E-commerce packaging: single-item shipping format designed for dimensional efficiency and drop resistance (examples: mailers with void-fill).

 • Frustration-free packaging: easy-open consumer packaging that removes excess materials and tools (examples: simple fold cartons, peelable seals).